maxime-lair/maxime-lair/docs/roadTo/os_concepts/memory_and_storage.md

 As system becomes more greedy in memory usage and RAM becoming more scarce, Linux had to think about ways to make the system reproduce RAM virtually.

-Virtual memory is using a disk as an extension of RAM, so the effective sie of usable memory grows correspondingly.
+Virtual memory is using a disk as an extension of RAM, so the effective size of usable memory grows correspondingly.

 Of course, reading and writing on the hard disk is thousand times slower than using physical memory, but with the rise of SSD, this technology is becoming more and more efficient.

 The part of the hard disk used as virtual memory is called *swap space*.
 It can be a normal file or a separate partition (recommended).
-While using a file allows for more flexibility, as you dont need to reformat it, the current standard is to use LVM data partition together with swap partition.
+While using a file allows for more flexibility, as you dont need to reformat it, the current standard is to use LVM data partition together with a swap partition.

 Like so: